tmecklem/realtime-web/slides/index.md

 <!--

-If you look back to pre-web days, many applications were rich client desktop apps that connected to internal servers, or a little further back there were dumb terminals that connected to a mainframe.
-The apps that ran on these platforms did not have the benefit of running on incredibly fast hardware or utilizing Internet speeds that are 10x of the old internal ethernet networks, but they were often more real-time than the typical web application.
-The move to web applications and the internet opened up a ton of new possibilities, but it also introduced new constraints, such as the request nature of HTTP and one-and-done rendered pages.
-We became conditioned to see a snapshot of reality rather than a fluid picture.

-But that doesn't mean that information behind the scenes remained static.
-In fact, nearly every modern web application is built on a mountain of changes that happen constantly.
-Inventory changes, fulfillment centers take orders and physically assemble them, changing the status as they go.
-Forum users post new comments, people add emoji reactions to friend's posts.
-People cllaborate simultaneously on the same documents/records.
-Some apps handle this rapid change well because the business domain demands it.
-Some apps have been able to ignore the problem altogether.
-I'd argue that people's expectations are rising, and a day is coming when web app developers will no longer be able to present static snapshots of realtime information and satisfy users' expectations.
+Here's a question to ponder

+Before the web, rich client apps connected to on premise databases Green screen apps connected to mainframes
+Slower hardware, but often more up to the minute information for important decisions

+Web based on request from browser triggering a response is more constrained Conditioned us to expect a static snapshot of information rather than the fluid reality

+But information isn't static.
+We know data in our systems changes constantly Inventory changes, forum users posting, emoji reactions flying all over the place simultaneous document editing

+Some apps had to be realtime from the start due to the domain, others have been able to sidestep it.

+I'd argue that we're entering a stage in web product development that users are beginning to expect relevant information to be updated as it changes, not as they request it.

 The exciting news is that web technologies have advanced far enough to support seamless realtime interactions, and we've entered a new period that allows us the convenience of writing apps that reflect shift in reality with a similar effort to the days before websockets and push notifications.

+Next Slide: (Tim) Our industry has a good problem.
 -->

 ---